VHDPlus/vhdplus-website/docs/community_motor.md

 }
 ```

+This example defines a simple route and by pressing the button the robot starts driving.

 Make sure to set Holes_In_Disk, Gear_Ratio and Wheel_Circumference according to your motor and wheel.
 With Accel_Length, Accel_Speed, Brake_Length and Brake_Speed you can make driving smoother by accelerating and braking.
 Also check out Turn_Length, Turn_Speed, Back_Length and Back_Speed to optimize the object surrounding.

 You can find the full example [here](https://github.com/leonbeier/VHDPlus_Libraries_and_Examples/tree/master/Examples/Hardware/Output/Motor_Route).

+## Conclusion

+The hard part is definitely the hardware and wiring, but if you finished this tutorial the real fun can begin.
+Try to make this your own project and e.g. let the robot bring you things.
+Connect it with wifi and use and app to control it or connect it with alexa to say "Alexa bring me the trashcan" and the robot comes to you.
+In the internet you find a lot of information to expand your project.

 ## Possible problems